 The Board of Directors of Nordea Bank Abp (the Board) annually establishes its working plan.
 The statutory board meeting of Nordea Bank AB (publ) following the AGM 2018 elected the Vice Chairman and appointed the board committee members, and the Board has confirmed these appointments, with a couple of minor changes, to be valid also after the merger of Nordea Bank AB (publ) into Nordea Bank Abp.

-The Board has adopted written work procedures governing its work and its work carried out in the Board committees (the Charter).
+The Board has adopted written work procedures governing its work (the Charter) and separate work procedures for the work carried out in each of the Board committees (the Committee Charters).
 For example, the Charter sets forth the Board's and the Chairman's areas of responsibility, documentation and quorum as well as the frequency of meetings.
 It also contains rules regarding conflicts of interest and confidentiality.
-Furthermore, the Board of Directors has adopted Instructions for the CEO specifying the CEO’s responsibilities as well as other charters, policies and instructions for the operations of the Group.
-These, together with the Articles of Association, the Charter and Nordea’s values constitute the internal framework that regulate corporate governance at Nordea.
+Furthermore, the Board has adopted Instructions for the Group CEO specifying the Group CEO’s responsibilities as well as other charters, policies and instructions for the operations of the Group.
+These, together with the Articles of Association, the Charter, the Committee Charters and Nordea’s values constitute the internal framework that regulate corporate governance at Nordea.

-Group Internal Audit (GIA) provides annually the Board with an assessment of the overall effectiveness of the governance, and risk and control framework, together with an analysis of themes and trends emerging from internal audit work and their impact on the organisation's risk profile.
+Group Internal Audit (GIA) provides the Board with an assessment of the overall effectiveness of the governance, and risk and control framework, together with an analysis of themes and trends emerging from internal audit work and their impact on the organization's risk profile.
 Further information regarding internal control within Nordea is given here - Internal control process.